ColdChocco/MemePlayerPython/README.md

 # CHANGING SOUNDS:
 ### No editing python scirpt required!
 If you want to change any of the sounds, just delete the ones you don't like in the current directory.
 To add sounds, import it as a .wav file.
 ### MAKE SURE IT'S ACTUALLY A WAV FILE (You can't just change the file extension in file explorer.
-You need to actually convert it using ffmpeg or a free online website)
+You need to actually convert it using ffmpeg or a free online website, I learnt the hard way)

 # HAVE FUN! :)
 ^ What he said ^